 We believe in the quality results, not just random numbers thrown together in a report.
 In doing so, we produce more marketing qualified leads (MQL) based on your criteria and put smiles on your sales team face when they spend less time closing more sales qualified leads (SQL).
 We close the gap by looking at conversions and sales, to report your true ROI.

 As a team, we will review the lead quality for each marketing channel so we can maximize your budget.
 By doing so, we can correctly gauge the success and failures of each marketing campaign in order to adapt and refocus to stay on-target with your goals.
 We like to be transparent, and in full disclosure tell the story exactly as it is.

 Our success is built in direct relationship to your success.
 Call Tag Marketing today for a free consultation at 773-680-6952.

-If you’d like to learn more about lead generation, check out our Beginner’s Guide to B2B Lead Generation.
+If you’d like to learn more about lead generation, check out our Beginner’s Guide to Generating B2B Leads.
 Its jam packed with the top lead generation channels you should be using, optimizing content, best practices, social media, helpful tools and more.

 - 6 Different Types Of Offerings That Utilize Content You Already Have

 - 5 Stages In Understanding The Buyer Decision Process